u-master/resume/README_en.md

 Professional Experience:
 * Smartforce LLC.
 Front-End developer.
 2020 - present.
 Development of Atlassian plugins (both the server and the cloud versions).
 Company with an international team (USA, Russia).
 Implementation of UI using React + Redux or Apollo (GraphQL).
 Some tasks were related to the backend part (express.js, next.js) and deployment via Docker (AWS, Google Cloud).
-* individual training "pet" projects; studied with a mentor (2019 - 2020).
+* individual training "pet" projects; studies with a mentor (2019 - 2020).
 * (non-relevant) Sales manager.
 2006 - 2020.
 In such companies as Arsenal of Security, Proto-X, AST LLC.
 Consulting and sale of security systems.
 Started several branches in Omsk city.
 * technical support engineer of computer trading company. «Computer Gallery», COMMED Corp.
 2004 – 2006.
 Pre-sale preparation, maintenance, technical support.
 * FoxPro Programmer.
 The network of household goods stores.
 2003 – 2004.
 Developent of application for managing a goods remains at stores and synchronize it with main database.